 _Helping you communicate your value to your customers

-Challenge To begin to move a business from an award winning product range to being a talked about brand at the heart of the ‘Global Foodie’ market
+Challenge How might we begin to move a business from an award winning product range to being a talked about brand at the heart of the ‘Global Foodie’ market?

 Issues to be solved Recognition problems with the existing name and identity; no clear understanding of what the brand stands for, lack of planned brand and communications strategy to meet growth goals of next 3-5 years.